manuel-serrano/hiphop/doc/api.md

   any DOM element.
 It will build a dependency between the DOM element which contains this value and the Hiphop.js signal.
 Therefore, at the end of each reaction that modified the value of the signal, the DOM element will automatically be updated by the new value.
-It is some kind of dataflow approach.
 It can be use only on valued signals.

 Callbacks given to `addEventListener` must take exactly one argument.
 This argument is an object containing the following